acook/logsaber/README.markdown

-Logomatic
+Logsaber
 =========

 A logger for a more civilized age.

-Philosophy/Why Logomatic?
+Philosophy/Why Logsaber?
 -------------------------

-Logomatic is a lot like Ruby's built in Logger class, but it is based on the real world experience of how I actually use loggers.
+Logsaber is a lot like Ruby's built in Logger class, but it is based on the real world experience of how I actually use loggers.

-The biggest difference is Logomatic's intelligent output.
+The biggest difference is Logsaber's intelligent output.

 ### Intelligent Logging

-If you pass a single string argument to an event method Logomatic will just log that string without any frills.
+If you pass a single string argument to an event method Logsaber will just log that string without any frills.

 But if you pass it an object like an Array: